Santa Barbara Botanic Garden

 Print Leave a comment

 Santa Barbara Botanic Garden is on a wonderful plot of land below the Santa Ynez mountains.
 Here you will find towering redwoods and shady walkways lined with knotted oaks.
-In autumn the deciduous trees turn orange and in spring you can see poppies at the beginning of the walk.
+In autumn the deciduous trees turn orange and in spring you can see poppies and blue lupine in the meadow.
+Around the volunteer cottage is an adorable garden, blossoming galore in the spring.

 The aquifer system that fed water to the Santa Barbara Mission two hundred years ago begins at the botanic garden and is interesting for older kids to examine.
 Kids love to stand on the stone bridge and watch the roaring water below.
 Giant dark boulders, steep stairways with twisted wooden rails, and benches made of tree trunks add to the magical effect.
 The hikes here are easy for kids.